mbuczko/cerber-oauth2-provider/README.md

 ### Scopes

 Scopes are configured as a set of unique strings like ```"user"```, ```"photos:read"``` or ```"profile:write"``` which may be structurized in kind of hierarchy.
-For example one can define scopes as ```#{"photos" "photos:read" "photos:write"}``` which gives any OAuth2 client (if configured so) a privilege to ask for
-_read_ and _write_ permission to imaginary photos resoure and a _photos_ permission which includes both _photos:read_ and _photos:write_.
-In other words, _photos_ is a scope which groups all other scopes beginning with _photos:_.
+For example one can define scopes as ```#{"photos" "photos:read" "photos:write"}``` which grants _read_ and _write_ permission to imaginary photos resoure and a _photos_ permission which is a parent of _photos:read_ and _photos:write_ and implicitly includes both permissions.

 Cerber also normalizes scope requests, so when client asks for ```#{"photos" "photos:read"}``` scopes, it's been simplified to ```#{"photos"}``` only.

-Also, it's perfectly valid to have an empty set of scopes as they are optional in OAuth2 spec.
-On the other hand if any scopes have been defined, all client requests are validated against configuration.
+Note, it's perfectly valid to have an empty set of scopes as they are optional in OAuth2 spec.

+### Configuration files

+When Cerber's system boots up, first it tries to find and load default edn-based confgurations which are simply resources available within a classpath.
+Specifically, system searches for ```cerber.edn``` (described above) and merges it with optional ```cerber-ENV.edn```.
+Latter one is used to override default options (eg. stores definitions) based on environment controlled by ```ENV``` variable.
+When no environmental variable ENV is set, it immediately defaults to ```local```, so ```cerber-local.edn``` is loaded (if found) and merged with ```cerber.edn```.

+### HTML resources

+To complete some of OAuth2-flow actions, like web based authentication or access-grant dialog, Cerber tries to load HTML templates, fill them in and present to the end-user.
+In similar way how it goes with configuration, Cerber looks for 2 HTML templates:

+ * [forms/login.html](./config/templates/forms/login.html) - used to render authentication form.
+ * [forms/authorize.html](./config/templates/forms/authorize.html) - used to render user a form where user is asked to grant a permission.

-### Predefined users and clients
+### Users and clients

-It is possible to predefine users as well as clients in configuration file with ```:defined``` vector of maps as following:
+Cerber has its own abstraction of User ([resource owner](https://tools.ietf.org/html/rfc6749#section-1.1)) and Client (application which requests on behalf of User).
+Instances of both can be predefined in configuration or created in runtime using API functions.

+To configure users and/or clients as a part of environment, it's enough to list them in ```:defined``` vector in corresponding store:

 ``` clojure
 {:users   {:store :in-memory